o3de/o3de.org/content/docs/user-guide/programming/messaging/ebus-design.md

 ---
+linktitle: EBus In Depth
+title: Event Buses In Depth
-description: ' Learn detailed information about EBuses in Open 3D Engine. '
+description: Learn detailed information about EBuses in Open 3D Engine.
-title: Event Buses in Depth
+weight: 300
 ---

-Event buses (or EBus for short) are a general purpose system for dispatching messages.
+Event buses (EBus) are a general purpose system for dispatching messages.
 EBuses have many advantages:

 * **Abstraction** - Minimize hard dependencies between systems.
 * **Event-driven programming** - Eliminate polling patterns for more scalable and high performing software.